 - Reducing the backlog.
-CI/CD reduces the number of small defects in the backlog as these are already known in advance and fixed before release.
+CD reduces the number of small defects in the backlog as these are already known in advance and fixed before release.

 - Customer Satisfaction.
-Continuous delivery and deployment allow you to receive real-time feedback, as well as promptly correct team miscalculations.
+Continuous delivery allows you to receive real-time feedback, as well as promptly correct team miscalculations.
 With this approach, new product development will be more advanced and more in line with the expectations of the end-user.